aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 }
 ```

-Providing any one or more of the following flags will only overide the specified check(s):
+Providing any one or more of the following flags will only override the specified check(s):

 ```
  {